ICANN Nominating Committee (NomCom) | Operating Procedures 2019

 Miscellaneous aspects related to logistics and planning

-The NomCom will meet face to face on 5 occasions through its cycle:
+The NomCom will meet face to face on four occasions through its cycle:

-- At the 3 ICANN meetings scheduled in 2017-18 at or around the same time as the ICANN meetings scheduled in Abu Dhabi (kick-off meeting), San Juan (outreach meeting) and Panama (final selection meeting).
+- At the three ICANN meetings scheduled in 2018-19 at or around the same time as the ICANN meetings scheduled in Barcelona (kick-off meeting), Kobe (outreach meeting) and Marrakesh (final selection meeting).

-With respect to any of its Face to Face meetings the NomCom may nominate one primary and one alternate (in case the primary venue/accommodation is unavailable) venue and/or accomodation and submit them to ICANN along with specified dates for its face-to-face meetings 90 days prior to the meeting.
+With respect to any of its face-to-face meetings the NomCom may nominate one primary and one alternate (in case the primary venue/accommodation is unavailable) venue and/or accommodation and submit them to ICANN along with specified dates for its face-to-face meetings 90 days prior to the meeting.
 ICANN shall confirm the availability of the venue/accommodation within 14 business days thereafter.